RomaZinkevich/Netflix-Homepage-Clone/README.md

 You can view the live demo of the project [here](https://romazinkevich.github.io/Netflix-Homepage-Clone/).

 # Features
 - Responsive design for various screen sizes.
-(Not yet)
 - Accurate representation of the Netflix homepage.
 - Implemented using only HTML, CSS and JS.